 the lives of these patients will be closer to that of a non-diseased person."

-This cumulative process can have devastating effects, especially in children, who often suffer developmental regression.
-"Imagine a young child who used to walk, play soccer and talk, and suddenly begins to lose those skills progressively.
-It's a very hard thing for families, not so much for the patient, who may not be aware," he adds.
+This cumulative process can have devastating effects, especially on children, who often experience developmental setbacks.
+“Imagine a young child who used to walk, play soccer, and talk, and suddenly begins to lose those skills gradually.
+It’s very hard on families, though not so much on the patient, who may not even be aware of it,” he adds.

-Adults, on the other hand, may experience more subtle symptoms, such as liver and spleen problems, which often leads to misdiagnosis or late diagnosis.
-"The complexity of this disease often leads to it not being recognized right away, which can delay necessary treatment and thus aggravate symptoms," he says.
+Adults, on the other hand, may experience more subtle symptoms, such as liver and spleen problems, which often lead to misdiagnosis or delayed diagnosis.
+“The complexity of this disease often means it is not immediately recognized, which can delay necessary treatment and, as a result, worsen the symptoms,” he notes.

-The management and approach to ASMD involves a diverse team of specialists, including neurologists, internists and pulmonologists.
-"Each case is unique and requires personalized attention.
-It is crucial to work together to address all facets of the disease," he explains.
-In addition, regular follow-up includes blood tests, ultrasounds and neurological assessments to monitor disease progression.
+The management and treatment of ASMD involve a diverse team of specialists, including neurologists, internists, and pulmonologists.
+“Each case is unique and requires personalized care.
+It is crucial to work together to address all aspects of the disease,” he explains.
+In addition, regular follow-up includes blood tests, ultrasounds, and neurological evaluations to monitor the progression of the disease.

 Emotional impact on families

 One of the most difficult aspects of ASMD is the emotional impact it has on families.
-"We are not prepared to face such a disease in a child.
-It is one of the most painful experiences parents can go through," reflects Dr. Morales.
-This reality can be overwhelming, and it is essential that families have adequate support resources.
-"For anything to happen to you, as an adult, well, you are old enough and mature enough to deal with it, but for it to happen to your child, no one is prepared.
-It is a very painful disease for families."
+“We’re not prepared to face a disease like this in a child.
+It’s one of the most painful experiences parents can go through,” reflects Dr. Morales.
+This reality can be overwhelming, and it’s essential that families have access to adequate support resources.
+“If something happens to you as an adult, well, you have the age and maturity to handle it, but when it happens to your child, no one is prepared.
+It’s an excruciatingly painful disease for families.”

-Many doctors stress the importance of patient associations.
-"There are many organizations that offer information and emotional support, and specifically, ASMD Spain works phenomenally well in our country.
-These communities are fundamental in helping families navigate this difficult situation," she says.
-In addition, the internet has emerged as a vital tool for finding information and connections with others who face similar challenges and who, in one way or another, have created channels of communication and outreach about this pathology.
+Many doctors emphasize the importance of patient organizations.
+“There are many organizations that offer information and emotional support, and specifically, ASMD España does a phenomenal job in our country.
+These communities are essential for helping families navigate this difficult situation,” she says.
+In addition, the internet has emerged as a vital tool for finding information and connecting with others who face similar challenges and who, in one way or another, have created channels for communication and raising awareness about this condition.

 Research and hope for the future

-The life expectancy of adults with ASMD, previously significantly reduced, has begun to change with the introduction of new treatments.
-"Prior to this breakthrough, life expectancy was, on average, 20 years shorter than that of the general population.
-With new medical and research advances, we are hopeful that the life of these patients will be closer to that of a non-diseased person," explains Dr. Morales.
-This development generates much hope, although the long-term effects have yet to be seen.
+Life expectancy for adults with ASMD, which was previously significantly reduced, has begun to change with the introduction of new treatments.
+“Before this breakthrough, life expectancy was, on average, 20 years shorter than that of the general population.
+With new medical and research advances, we are hopeful that these patients’ life expectancy will come closer to that of a healthy person,” explains Dr. Morales.
+This development offers great hope, although the long-term effects remain to be seen.

-Regarding ASMD research, the expert expresses her optimism: "We are seeing advances that could change the way we manage this disease.
-Her hope, and that of all the physicians who dedicate their lives to the treatment of these pathologies, is that, over time, these treatments will continue to improve the quality of life of patients more and more".
+Regarding research on ASMD, the expert expresses optimism: “We are seeing advances that could change the way we manage this disease.”
+Her hope—and that of all doctors who dedicate their lives to treating these conditions—is that, over time, these treatments will continue to improve patients’ quality of life more and more.

-On the other hand, he emphasizes the need for awareness of this rare and ultra-rare pathology, not only among healthcare professionals, but also in society in general.
-"It is a rare disease, but that does not mean we should not talk about it.
-Early detection and proper treatment can make a big difference in the lives of patients and their families," he concludes.
+He also emphasizes the need to raise awareness about this rare and ultra-rare condition, not only among healthcare professionals but also among the general public.
+“It’s a rare disease, but that doesn’t mean we shouldn’t talk about it.
+Early detection and proper treatment can make a huge difference in the lives of patients and their families,” he concludes.

 Dr. Morales' testimony underscores not only the medical challenges associated with ASMD, but also the hope that new treatments bring and the importance of supporting research into real solutions to this harsh reality that patients and families live with.